claudiob/rails/guides/source/5_0_release_notes.md

 post = Post.new
 post.save
 # Callback 1
 # DEPRECATION WARNING: Returning `false` in a callback will not implicitly halt a callback chain in the next release of Rails.
-To explicitly halt a callback chain, please use `throw :abort` instead.
+To explicitly halt a callback chain, please use `raise ActiveSupport::CallbackAborted` instead.
 # => false
 ```

-Once you have replaced any `return false` with `throw :abort`, you can opt into
+Once you have replaced any `return false` with `raise ActiveSupport::CallbackAborted`, you can opt into
 the new behavior and remove the deprecation warning by adding the following
 configuration to your `config/application.rb`: